Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention

 First, we consider a linear intervention cost function $C(p)=5(0.2-p)$.
 Under this cost structure, no intervention is provided in equilibrium.
 The optimal transient policy is presented in Figure \ref{fig:policy_examples} (left).
 There is a single boundary separating the $p_l$ region and the $p_u$ region, and the portion of this boundary lying in $\cC$ is a line.
 For states in $\cN$ the boundary takes the form of a nonlinear curve.
 Interestingly, at lower Needy states, the policy switches from no intervention to full intervention at lower Content states compared to an extension of the line in $\cC$.
 This can be explained noting that the service completion rate is $x(t)\mu$ in this region and hence with a lower number of Content customers the system experiences a slow-down in clearing the customers from the system.
 As such, the intervention is triggered with a smaller number of Content customers with pending return, in order to compensate for the slow-down.

-Next, we consider a piecewise-linear cost $C(p) = 2(0.2-p) + 6(0.15-p)^+$ which has a breakpoint at $C(0.15) = 0.1$.
+Next, we consider a piecewise linear cost $C(p) = 2(0.2-p) + 6(0.15-p)^+$ which has a breakpoint at $C(0.15) = 0.1$.
 Compared to the linear intervention cost which has derivative $C'(p) = -0.5$, the partial intervention of $p=0.15$ comes at a lower marginal cost with $C'(p) = -0.2$, but moving from partial to full intervention comes at a higher marginal cost with $C'(p) = -0.8$.
 The optimal transient policy is presented in Figure \ref{fig:policy_examples} (middle).
 The policy structure is similar to that of the linear cost.
-We once again apply no intervention ($p_l$) in the bottom-left of the state space, and apply full intervention ($p_u$) in the upper-right.
+We once again apply no intervention ($p_h$) in the bottom-left of the state-space, and apply full intervention ($p_l$) in the upper-right.
 However, there is now also a strip in the middle which corresponds to mid-level intervention ($p=0.15$).
 The boundary between the partial and full intervention regions is less steep than the one between the partial and no-intervention regions.